Health Justice

 Better Health, Better Lives: Health Justice Team

-Advocating, educating and promoting a healthful life for all God’s people!
+Advocating, educating and promoting a healthful life for all God’s people.

 The Health Justice Committee participates in and hosts several fun, helpful and educational activities and events.
 We welcome any new members who wish to join our committee – no healthcare experience is required (just a desire to help others!)

-We also welcome any questions, ideas or suggestions for future activities!
-Contact group leaders Carol Knolle-Faulkner (KnolleFaulkner@neb.rr.com) or Pam Edwards (pamelajedwards@gmail.com).
+We welcome any questions, ideas or suggestions for future activities!
+Contact group leaders Carol Knolle-Faulkner (knollefaulkner@neb.rr.com) or Pam Edwards (pamelajedwards@gmail.com).

 Health Justice Legislation Updates